BEAUFORT FILM SOCIETY

 - The Beaufort Film Society contributes to the Beaufort area community regularly through their education outreach program which consists of panel discussions, workshops and presentations on the art and appreciation of filmmaking and screenwriting.
 They are frequent contributors to classes of Senior Leadership Beaufort and the Osher Lifelong Learning Institute at the University of South Carolina Beaufort.

-- other non-profits in the Beaufort area benefiting from contributions by the Beaufort Film Society are Young Life of Beaufort; Friends of Caroline Hospice; the Child Abuse Protective Association; The Beaufort Memorial Hospital Valentine’s Ball Fundraise, Beaufort Academy, Tidal Creek Fellowship, and Beaufort Regional Chamber of Commerce.
+- other non-profits in the Beaufort area benefiting from contributions by the Beaufort Film Society are Young Life of Beaufort; Friends of Caroline Hospice; the Child Abuse Protective Association; The Beaufort Memorial Hospital Valentine’s Ball Fundraiser, Beaufort Academy, Tidal Creek Fellowship, and Beaufort Regional Chamber of Commerce.

 Beaufort International Film Festival History and Milestones: